Bridge in Singapore

 Sri Veeramakaliamman Temple

-If you’re more interested in Buddhist temples, the Temple of 1,000 Lights is a fascinating stop, featuring a serene atmosphere and an impressive statue of Buddha.
+If you’re more interested in Buddhist temples, the Temple of 1,000 Lights is a fascinating stop, featuring a serene atmosphere and an impressive large statue of Buddha.

 Whether you’re here for the food, the culture, or the shopping, Little India is a feast for the senses and an experience you won’t forget.